helgoboss/helgobox/doc/user-guide.md

   change was caused by incoming source events of this mapping.
 However, it will still send feedback if the target value change was caused by something else, e.g. a mouse action within REAPER itself.
-- **Send feedback after control:** This checkbox mainly exists for "fixing" controllers which allow their LEDs to be controlled via incoming MIDI *but at the same time* insist on controlling these LEDs themselves.
-According to users, some Behringer X-Touch Compact buttons exhibit this behavior, for example.
+- **Send feedback after control:** This checkbox mainly exists for "fixing" controllers which allow their LEDs to be controlled via incoming MIDI/OSC *but at the same time* insist on controlling these LEDs themselves.
+For example, some Behringer X-Touch Compact buttons exhibit this behavior in MIDI mode.
   This can lead to wrong LED states which don't reflect the actual state in REAPER.
   If this checkbox is not checked (the normal case and recommended for most controllers), ReaLearn will send feedback to the controller *only* if the target value has changed.
 For example, if you use a button to toggle a target value on and off, the target value will change only when pressing